akumoplatform/akumo/README.md

 ## Extensibility

 Extend Core API improving it, is easier than you could guess.
 To know how extend works see the <a href='https://github.com/akumoplatform/akumo/wiki/C.-Features'>features</a> topic on wiki <i>( basically put extensions files on /ext directory)</i>.
-But for the impacient grasp how easy it is, you could see the <a href='https://github.com/akumoplatform/akumo/tree/master/extensions'>extensions directory</a>, each one of extensions has a small documentation with examples.
+But for the impacient grasp how easy it is, you could see either <a href='https://github.com/akumoplatform/akumo-js'>JS extensions repository</a> and <a href='https://github.com/akumoplatform/akumo-commons'>Java extensions repository</a>, each one of these extensions has a small documentation with examples.

 ## Learn more